-Shai/Ranch Baktanna is our shortest camp session designed specifically for campers wanting a “taste of camp”!
+Baktanna is our shortest camp session designed specifically for campers wanting a “taste of camp”!
 This micro-session is perfect for our youngest campers and campers wanting to have their first multiple day overnight camp experience before attending longer sessions in future summers.
-Tuesday, August 4-Friday, August 7.

 Baktanna leads into our Family Camp program.
 This is a great opportunity to spend time with your family at camp!
-Learn more information about Family Camp here: Family Camp 2020
+More info about Family Camp is coming soon.

 - Activities Offered: Swimming, High Ropes, Zipline, Horseback Riding, Teva Farm, Hiking, Art & Design, Archery.